What to Do If Someone Hits Your Parked Car

 Example 2: Someone hit your parked car and left.

 Unfortunately, this is classified as a Hit and Run.
 You'll need to have Collision or Upset coverage or All Perils coverage to be covered in a Hit and Run incident, or Comprehensive coverage if you reside in Alberta.
 These coverage options will cover any physical damages to your vehicle.
 Keep in mind that your deductible will need to be paid when filing a claim.
-If, however, you're an existing TD Insurance customer and you've added our Grand Touring Solution® to your policy, you may be eligible to have your deductible waived.
-So long as your vehicle is declared a Total Loss or if a Hit and Run is reported to the police within 24 hours of it happening.
+If, however, you're an existing TD Insurance customer and you've added our Grand Touring Solution® to your policy, you may be eligible to have your deductible waived, so long as the Hit and Run is reported to the police within 24 hours of it happening.
 Keep in mind that the 24-hour rule doesn't apply if you're reporting a Hit and Run in Quebec, although you should file a police report and notify your insurer as soon as possible.

 Example 3: You've accidentally hit someone else's car and exchanged information with them.